Top 10 Free Things To Do In New York City This Summer

 2) See Free Music Outside

-Music lovers in New York know that one of the best times in the city to see live music (often free) is during the summer when the many ongoing music festivals around the city begin, offering everything from indie rock, classical, jazz and world music on a daily basis.
+Music lovers in New York know that one of the best times in the city to see live music (oftentimes free) is during the summer when the many ongoing music festivals around the city gear up, offering everything from indie rock, classical, jazz and world music on a daily basis.
 Here are a few of the biggest and best of the lineups.

 Central Park SummerStage